+Lytic Cycle:

-- Lytic Cycle: They induce complete lyses of the bacterial cell, which is known as a Lytic life cycle.
-The bacterial cell is completely destroyed immediately after replication. - Adsorption Anchoring of Bacteriophage to the bacterial cell wall with the help of tails fibres.
+They induce complete lyses of the bacterial cell, which is known as a Lytic life cycle.
+The bacterial cell is completely destroyed immediately after replication.
+The Lytic cycle has the following steps:

-- Penetration The phage DNA gets injected into bacteria. - Replication and synthesis The bacterial DNA is disrupted and the viral genome takes charge of bacterial machinery.
-It starts making proteins required for replication and other structural proteins. - Assembly Phage components are assembled into new viral particles. - Lysis and release- Bacterial cells are lysed and new viral particles are liberated to infect other cells.
+- Adsorption- Anchoring of Bacteriophage to the bacterial cell wall with the help of tails fibres. - Penetration The phage DNA gets injected into bacteria. - Replication and synthesis- The bacterial DNA is disrupted and the viral genome takes charge of bacterial machinery.
+It starts making proteins required for replication and other structural proteins. - Assembly- Phage components are assembled into new viral particles. - Lysis and release- Bacterial cells are lysed and new viral particles are liberated to infect other cells.